Preview

 Ford Driving Dreams STEM

-The Ford Philanthropy Scholarship is a new program for four-year college students pursuing STEM-related career areas that support the Electric Vehicles and Advanced Manufacturing Industries.
-The fund will specifically provide support for tuition and education-related costs that are critical for students to thrive in their studies, helping to develop critical Future of Work skills that will help them succeed after graduation.
+The Ford Philanthropy Scholarship is a program for two-year and four-year college students pursuing careers in STEM fields connected to the automotive and mobility industries.
+It also assists students participating in apprenticeship programs within these sectors.
+The scholarships will cover a range of costs associated with cost of attendance (COA), including tuition and fees, room and board, textbooks, supplies, and equipment.
+Additionally, they will fund experiences that are crucial for students to thrive in their studies, promoting the development of critical Future of Work skills that will help them succeed after graduation.

 Eligibility Requirements

-For consideration of the Ford Philanthropy Scholarship prorgam, applicants must meet the requirements below:
+For consideration of the Ford Philanthropy Scholarship program, applicants must meet the requirements below:

 • Must major in Computer Science, Data Science, Electrical Engineering, Mechanical Engineering, or Software Engineering